skoyama427/BayesianGLM/README.md

 Note: If you use UNIX, these procedure are automated in init.sh.

 #### Package Requirement
-Rstan, ggplot2, pipeR
+Rstan, ggplot2, pipeR, foreach

 option: for parallelization
-foreach, doParallel
+doParallel

 ### Execution
 Run "runGLM.R"